-If a post is made redundant, or there are other exceptional circumstances, for example a reorganization/ restructure during maternity leave, employees are entitled to be offered a suitable alternative vacancy.
+If a post is made redundant, or there are other exceptional circumstances, for example a reorganisation/ restructure during maternity leave, employees are entitled to be offered a suitable alternative vacancy, where this exists.

-3.22 What if something goes wrong?
+3.15.17 What if something goes wrong?